stedavkle/personal-site/md/about/index.md

 I can be reached at [jstrieb@andrew.cmu.edu](mailto:jstrieb@andrew.cmu.edu), or use the form below to directly send me a chat message.
 Don't forget to include your contact information below if you would like a response!
+If you see a blank screen after clicking "Send," then the message was sent successfully.

 <div class="contact-form">
 <form action="https://api.groupme.com/v3/bots/post?bot_id=706deaf523f339bcee544e833b" method="post">